When is it time to reintroduce FODMAPs? (3 simple ways to know!)

-#2 You've identified and learned to manage other factors that affect digestion
+#2 You've identified other factors that affect your digestion

 - Other factors include stress in all its forms, hormonal fluctuations, exercise level, the overall volume of food you eat, the timing of meals, or how fast you eat

-- Your goal during the FODMAP testing phase is to keep your IBS symptoms as well-controlled as possible, so mastering those other factors is an important part of the elimination phase
+- Your goal during the FODMAP testing phase is to keep your IBS symptoms as well-controlled as possible, so understanding those other factors is an important part of the elimination phase

 - Becoming more aware of your body and what it needs (NOT a common skill!) is one of the great side effects of the elimination phase

 #3 You have a black belt in taking FODMAPs out of your diet

 In other words, you’re really good at doing the elimination phase, and you know what your body feels like when you have maximum symptom control (remember, that doesn't necessarily mean being symptom-free - see #1).

 This is important so you can recognize reactions when you test high-FODMAP foods in the reintroduction phase.

 Here’s what a black belt in FODMAP looks like:

 - You know you’re not missing any hidden FODMAPs in your meals

 - You understand how portion sizes impact FODMAP load